CARING FOR TREES

 Watering tips - for best practice

-• Follow the '20 litres in one visit' routine (measure don’t guess!) to encourage vertical root growth from the start.
+• Follow the '20 litres in one visit' routine (measure don’t guess!) to soak the soil and encourage strong root growth from the start.
+In mild spring or autumn weather this can be fortnightly, but in hot weather should be weekly for the first two summers.

-• Please give a single watering of 20 litres as soon as the tree is planted to replace any water lost in transit.
+• Please give a single watering of 20 litres as soon as the tree is planted to replace any water lost in transit and to help the soil settle around the roots.

-• Always water using the irrigation pipes provided, as well as watering the soil around the top of the root ball.
-Do not water the base or the trunk of the tree
+• Always water using the irrigation pipes or gator bags provided, as well as watering the soil around the top of the root ball.
+Do not water the base of the trunk - it is better to water the four corners of the tree pit which is where the fine root hairs will be.

 • Involve neighbours and set up watering groups – especially when there is more than one tree to care for, but even when there is just one.
 Flyers are available.

-• If possible, mulch to retain moisture – bark clippings, leaf mould or well-rotted horse manure (fresh manure will damage the tree).
-Lay in a doughnut formation, making sure that the mulch does not lie against the base of the tree (where it might cause collar rot).
+• If possible, mulch to retain moisture – bark clippings, leaf mould or wood chip.
+Lay in a doughnut formation, making sure that the mulch does not lie against the bark of the tree (where it might cause rot).

 • If your tree is an evergreen, then you must continue to water it with 20L once a month from November - February, discontinuing if there is a hard frost, and ensuring that you never: use hot water; use water containing any bleach; place any de-icing salts around the base of the tree.